-How do New Age teachings compare with
+How do New Age teachings

 The New Age movement is full of deceptions.
 Many of its teachings sound good, and some even speak of God and Jesus, but the truth gets twisted.
 People are tricked into believing lies that lead them away from God, away from His Lordship.
 That’s why God warns us to test everything rather than believing blindly (1 Thes.
 5:21,22).
 Does it lead us closer to Jesus Christ or away from Him?
 Does it contradict the Gospel of salvation or does it help us to live holier lives?